 You know your program needs to be on social media.
 Apparently, that’s where course marketing is happening these days.
 But you’re not a professional social media marketer and it often feels like you’re posting into the void.

 Social media metrics can help you track your social media impact to see what’s working.
 They can also give you the insight you need to make smart decisions about what, where, and how to post.

+Are you wondering how would you measure the right social media metrics?
 We’ll show you the metrics that matter for course marketing.
 For each one, we’ll talk about what it is and how to track it.
 Plus we’ll show you how to troubleshoot if you notice your metrics aren’t where you’d like them to be.